McFuzzySquirrel/local-workbook-mcp/README.md

-# NOTE: Changes still in progress
+## NOTE: This is a work in progress
-May cause breaking changes

 # Excel Local MCP